straup/panels-www/README.md

 simultaneous picky and conservative about what it caches and what it refreshes (or more often doesn't) including any authentication or security tokens.

+In theory something _like_ [Twitter's xAuth](https://dev.twitter.com/oauth/xauth) model could be made to work with an offline application but at the moment that is nothing more than idle speculation.

 ## Uploading files

 There are also incomplete hooks for uploading a sketch, as an SVG document